maorlipchuk/Wiki-Link-Validator/README.md

 ```

 #### Mail configuration
-* To manipulate the subject of your mail that will be diplayed once your send it:
+* The subject of the email, sent to the author, can be manipulated at conf/[mail.conf](/conf/mail.conf):
 ```
 SUBJECT=Broken http link has been found in wiki page
 ```